 Seheno Andriantsaralaza is a biologist based in Madagascar.
 She holds a PhD degree in Biology and Ecology from the University of Antananarivo in collaboration with CIRAD (France).
 Her dissertation research focused on seed dispersal on two Malagasy baobab species.
 Now, she works at NGO Reniala Mangily Tulear, where she is the scientific coordinator at the Lemur Rescue Center at the Reniala reserve.

-Kim Reuter is the Membership Director at the Lemur Conservation Network and has spent over a year living in northern Madagascar since 2010.
+Kim Reuter is Co-founder and Project Advisor at the Lemur Conservation Network and has spent over a year living in northern Madagascar since 2010.
 Her research focuses on the mammalian bushmeat and pet trade in Madagascar and she is a member of the IUCN SSC Primate Specialist Group.
 More information can be found on her website: www.kimreuter.com